ksekara/dog_classifier/README.md

 This Project is part of [Udacity Data Scientis Nanodegree Programme.](https://www.udacity.com/course/data-scientist-nanodegree--nd025)

-1. What are the type of properties that are listing in?
+1. What is the best method to build dog breed classifier ?
-2. Neighborhood wise price distribution
+2. Accuracy of the model when comes to identify dog breed ?
-3. How is the price correlated with other numerical independent variables ?
+3. If human is detected what dog breed his/her image resmble.
-4. How does the price vary with geographically ?
+4. Is use of transfer learning going to imporve the model ?
-5. Can I make a model that predict the price?
+5. What will be the test results of given images?

 ## File Descriptions <a name="files"></a>
 In this repository following files included: